Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 That was Steve Beckett, director of the Secret Service.

 "Alright.
-Now we just have to make it through the next half an hour…"
+Now we just have to make it through the next half an hour..."

 Beckett grunted.
 He’d voiced objections to allowing Etsicitty to stand out in an open field like that, and on some of the restrictions on this operation, but from Sartori’s perspective it was quite simple: If Etsicitty and the Ten’Gewek were abruptly bundled away to safety by their personal protection team, then that meant the APA had *won.*

-The same went for if shots were fired, grenades went off, cars crashed or… basically if anything violent was seen to happen *at all.*
+The same went for if shots were fired, grenades went off, cars crashed or... basically if anything violent was seen to happen *at all.*

 They either made it through today without the general public so much as *suspecting* what had nearly happened, or the good guys lost.
 There was no middle ground today.

 Not for the first time, Sartori fidgeted with the little USB drive in his pocket.
-It contained… evidence.
+It contained... evidence.
 Very, very damning evidence about just how high up the APA’s influence went.
-Evidence that had already utterly incriminated an extremely senior CIA case officer, and above *him…*
+Evidence that had already utterly incriminated an extremely senior CIA case officer, and above *him...*

 Above him was someone that Sartori had counted as a friend.